Serkanbyx/countdown-timer/README.md

 #### Option 4: Direct File Opening

-Simply open `index.html` directly in your browser (note: some features may be limited).
+Simply open `index.html` directly in your browser (note: PWA and notifications require a server).

+### PWA Installation

+1. Open the app in Chrome, Edge, or Safari
+2. Click "Install" in the address bar or use the browser menu
+3. The app will be added to your home screen/desktop

 ## Usage